Flink SQL Autopilot for Confluent Cloud

 Pending Scale Up | The SQL statement doesn’t have enough resources and will be scaled up. |

-Compute Pool Exhausted | There aren’t enough resources in the compute pool for the statement to run with the required parallelism. |
+Compute Pool Exhausted | There aren’t enough resources in the compute pool for the statement to run at the required scale, or the compute pool has reached the maximum number of statements that it can run concurrently. |

 Compute Pool Exhausted